brocchirodrigo/brocchirodrigo/README.md

 I am a developer of *back end, front end and mobile*, and I work for Kroton Education Brasil as a Product Owner (SAFe certified).

-- 📘 I’m currently learning Rocketseat GoStack Bootcamp
+- 📘 I’m currently learning React and React Native with Rocketseat GoStack Bootcamp

 ### Technology Stack 🚀